The 5 best website builders for small businesses

 • Enterprise: Bespoke quote

-Wix is an excellent all-rounder and caters to a wide range of industries with its templates and extensive functionality, making it a suitable choice for most small businesses.
+As an excellent all-rounder, Wix caters to a wide range of industries, making it our top choice for most small businesses due to its extensive functionality.

 Squarespace